henthornlab/henthornlab.github.io-src/content/_index.md

 ## Talks and Lectures

 Some recent talks:
+1. X-Time Talks: The Science and Engineering of Chocolate, https://x-time.org/
-1. Challenges in Securing Critical Infrastructure, Guest lecture for UW Madison Graduate Class on Cybersecurity, 2020.
+2. Challenges in Securing Critical Infrastructure, Guest lecture for UW Madison Graduate Class on Cybersecurity, 2020.
-2. The Science and Engineering of Chocolate, Rose-Hulman Alumni Talks (with K. Henthorn), 2020.
+3. The Science and Engineering of Chocolate, Rose-Hulman Alumni Talks (with K. Henthorn), 2020.
-3. Digital Transformation of the Unit Operations Lab, AIChE Annual Conference (online), 2020.
+4. Digital Transformation of the Unit Operations Lab, AIChE Annual Conference (online), 2020.
-4. Cloud Historians for Online Lab Education, AIChE Education Forum Virtual Community (online), 2020.
+5. Cloud Historians for Online Lab Education, AIChE Education Forum Virtual Community (online), 2020.
-5. Academic Hub and the Unit Operations Lab, PI World (San Francisco, CA), 2019.
+6. Academic Hub and the Unit Operations Lab, PI World (San Francisco, CA), 2019.

 <br><br>